 Being told a puppy’s parents have been health tested is not enough.
 You should see the results and ask for copies of the certificates.
 Puppies inherit an equal number of genes from each parent, it is essential both the mother and father are tested, and you see the grandparent’s health certificates.

 Heart Disease in Cavaliers

 Mitral Valve Disease (MVD) is the biggest killer of Cavaliers and 20 times more prevalent in this breed than other dogs.
 A Danish heart scheme, where all breeding Cavaliers MUST be tested, has reduced the risk of MVD by 73%, so please make sure the parent dogs have been heart checked.

 Cavaliers should not be bred from before two and half years of age.
 Your prospective puppy’s parents must have a recent certificate showing they are free of a heart murmur.
 This test should be carried out by a specialist cardiologist.
 “Vet Checked” is not adequate.
 Ask at what age the puppies’ grandparents had their last clear heart test.
 The heart test should be clear at age 5 years.

-This is an extremely painful neurological condition.
+This can be an extremely painful neurological condition.
 Cavaliers have to be MRI scanned to determine whether they are affected.
 Sadly, most Cavaliers do have CM.
 Dogs with early onset SM should not be used for breeding.
 There is an official Kennel Club and British Veterinary Association Scheme to test for CM/SM, the results of which are made public.
-This scheme is underused and most breeders who do MRI scan do so independently of the scheme.
+This scheme is underused and most breeders who have MRI scans taken do so independently of the scheme.

 These should be examined by a specialist and tests carried out every 12 to 18 months for breeding dogs.
 If your Cavalier suffers from eye disease, this can result in life long medication or at worst eye removal.

-Episodic Falling Syndrome / Dry Eye / Curly Coat
+Episodic Falling Syndrome and Dry Eye / Curly Coat